-A great use of leftover egg yolks, Twelve Yolk Pound Cake, is golden and buttery.
+A great use of leftover egg yolks, Twelve Yolk Pound Cake, is golden and tender.
 This is a delicious basic cake recipe that’s not overly sweet.
 Serve this with a good vanilla ice cream and rich caramel sauce.

 When a reader asked me if I had a Twelve Yolk Pound Cake recipe, I became intrigued.
 She sad the twelve yolks made a pound cake and the twelve egg whites, in turn, are used for an Angel Food Cake.

 Well, I had never heard of this but got busy searching through old cookbooks to see what I could find.
 The recipe below is an adapted version of a twelve-yolk cake that I found.
 As well, be sure to read my Angel Food Cake.

 This is not what I truly call a ‘pound cake’ because it is more airy and fluffy than a traditional dense, small crumb, pound cake.
 In fact, I would classify this as a ‘sponge cake’ in texture.